The Best Private Dining Rooms in San Francisco

 Capacity: 80-125

 Nothing says it's a party like heaps of wood-grilled meats and shareable small plates such as yucca fries, croquetas, empanadas, and ceviches.
-Dig into all this with 100 or so of your closest friends when you buy out the modern Argentine steakhouse's mezzanine . //2518 Mission St. (Mission), lolindasf.com
+Dig into it all with 100 or so of your closest friends when you buy out the modern Argentine steakhouse's mezzanine . //2518 Mission St. (Mission), lolindasf.com

 Marlowe